-In FileMaker Pro, both scripts and user actions (such as the user clicking a field) can activate script triggers.
+In FileMaker Pro Advanced, both scripts and user actions (such as the user clicking a field) can activate script triggers.
 But in Custom Web Publishing, only scripts can activate script triggers.
-For information on script triggers, see FileMaker Pro Help.
+For information on script triggers, see FileMaker Pro Advanced Help.

-Note In Custom Web Publishing solutions, the OnFirstWindowOpen and OnLastWindowClose script triggers are not activated.
-Run scripts manually using the XML -script query parameter or the PHP newPerformScriptCommand() method.
+Note In Custom Web Publishing solutions, the OnFirstWindowOpen script trigger is not activated.
+The OnLastWindowClose script trigger is activated only when a script closes the last virtual window.
+You can run scripts manually using the XML -script query parameter or the PHP newPerformScriptCommand() method.